lee-zhg/watson-chatbot-simple/doc/source/local.md

 This example illustrates how `Natural Language Understanding` and `Natural Language Process` extract information from casual conversation.
 In this order transaction, the chatbot understood that you want to order a burger, so it chose the dialog path of ordering burger.
 It also understood that this is a to-go order.
 So, it did not collect the dining locatiion inforrmation as it did in order #1.

-Because all required iinformation to complete a burger order were provided when you made the purchase, the chatbot diid not collect further information before it completes the order #2.
+Because all required iinformation to complete a burger order were provided when you made the purchase, the chatbot did not collect further information before it completes the order #2.

 The JSON object confirms it.